Syncing 10,000 leads/mo? GET A DEMO

 Google Ads lead forms extensions: Integrate lead forms from other platforms, spreadsheets, and your CRM with Google Ads to populate your target audience and make sure you’re reaching people who already know who you are (and are, therefore, more likely to click).

-Google Customer Match: Match your existing customers with similar profiles to ensure you’re targeting good-fit prospects and people who are likely to be interested in your products and services.
-Here’s a detailed guide to using Google Customer Match
+Google Customer Match: Match your first-party list to signed-in users to ensure you’re targeting good-fit prospects and people who are likely to be interested in your products and services.

 YouTube Trueview for action form ads: Integrate leads from existing lead gen forms and other platforms with YouTube to serve ads to relevant people.